TeachmanLab/MT-Data-CalmThinkingStudy/Data Cleaning/README.md

 Part III of [4_clean_data.R](#4_clean_dataR) reveals various cases of unexpected values for "conditioning" in "angular_training".
 See cleaning script for details.

-Importantly, participant 382 received CBM-I training at Session 1 and then psychoeducation at Sessions 2-5.
-How this participant is handled will depend on the specific analysis.
+Notably, participant 382 received CBM-I training at Session 1 and psychoeducation at Sessions 2-5.
+Their handling will depend on the analysis.

 #### Multiple Screening Attempts